Houthis target Israel-linked ships in Red Sea. Here’s what you need to know

-Yemen’s Houthis target Israeli-linked ships in Red Sea.
+Yemen’s Houthis target Israel-linked ships in Red Sea.
 Here’s what to know

 The Houthis seem to have made a strategic shift towards maritime operations to ramp up pressure on the US and Israel.

-The Iran-backed Houthi movement in Yemen has launched a series of new attacks against Israeli-linked vessels in the Red Sea that drew a response from a United States warship deployed in one of the world’s busiest maritime routes.
+The Iran-backed Houthi movement in Yemen has launched a series of new attacks against Israel-linked vessels in the Red Sea that drew a response from a United States warship deployed in one of the world’s busiest maritime routes.

 The powerful group, which controls Yemeni capital Sanaa and commands an expanding military, has promised more attacks will be launched if Israel and the US refuse to put a stop to the war on Gaza, which has killed more than 15,500 Palestinians since October 7.